asifbacchus/fail2banUFW/README.md

 Within '*action*' is '*banaction*' which is a link over to a specific configuration file telling F2B what to do on the system to enforce the ban.
 In this setup, we direct F2B to look at the ufw.conf file to see how to modify UFW's rules so it drops packets from the offending system.
-Details on that file are found later in this document.
+[Details on that file are found later in this document](#The-action-file-(/etc/fail2ban/action.d/ufw.conf)).

 The general setup as described above is as follows: